HillaryDanan/abstraction-intelligence/README.md

 **On emergent capabilities:** Some argue LLMs show discontinuous capability jumps with scale, challenging the asymptote prediction.
 The empirical record is contested—Schaeffer et al. (2023) argue apparent emergence often disappears with continuous metrics.
 The pilot study suggests some 3c-3d tasks (bracket depth, pointer chase) may be "solved" via pattern-matching from code training, appearing as emergent 3c-3d capacity but actually reflecting training coverage expansion.
 Whether genuine construction emerges with scale is an open empirical question—the framework predicts not, but takes contrary evidence seriously.

 **On LLMs:** Within a conversation, LLMs have weak temporal persistence and action-consequence contingency.
-But they lack self-boundary awareness, cross-context stability, gating mechanisms, and stakes.
+But they lack self-boundary awareness, cross-context stability, gating mechanisms, active maintenance architecture, and stakes.
 This predicts principled limitations on *genuinely novel* 3c-3d that scaling alone cannot overcome—hypothesis pending further empirical test.
 The pilot study supports this: novel operators and complex constraints show impaired performance regardless of scale.

 **On in-context learning:** ICL shows within-context adaptation, including some systematic properties like inferring novel rules from examples.
 The pilot study found rule transfer at 100% accuracy—but for simple rules (reverse, rotate) that may be pattern-matchable.
 The open question: does ICL extend to genuinely novel rules with no training analogue?
 The framework predicts not; testing needed.